kali-linex/linex/Documentation/userspace-api/media/intro.rst

 Introduction
 ============

-This document covers the Linux Kernel to Userspace API's used by video and radio streaming devices, including video cameras, analog and digital TV receiver cards, AM/FM receiver cards, Software Defined Radio (SDR), streaming capture and output devices, codec devices and remote controllers.
+This document covers the Linex Kernel to Userspace API's used by video and radio streaming devices, including video cameras, analog and digital TV receiver cards, AM/FM receiver cards, Software Defined Radio (SDR), streaming capture and output devices, codec devices and remote controllers.